Serious about Security

 - Detailed incident response plans have been prepared to ensure proper protection of data in an emergency.

 Research and Disclosure

-Square recognizes the important contributions that our customers and the security research community can make.
+Square recognises the important contributions that our customers and the security research community can make.
 We encourage responsible reporting of problems with our service.
-We also recognize that legitimate and well-intentioned researchers are sometimes blamed for the problems they disclose.
+We also recognise that legitimate and well-intentioned researchers are sometimes blamed for the problems they disclose.
 In order to encourage responsible reporting practices, we promise not to bring legal action against researchers who point out a problem, provided they: